telerik/winforms-docs/installation-deployment-and-distribution/redistributing-telerik-ui-for-winforms.md

 Once you finish these steps, and if you or someone else tries to use that assembly from another application the evaluation dialog will appear (randomly).

 ![installation-deployment-and-distribution-redestributing-telerik-radcontrols-for-windows 005](images/installation-deployment-and-distribution-redestributing-telerik-radcontrols-for-windows005.png)

-## Building the Telerik assembles from source code - using the OemPublicKeyToken
+## Building the Telerik assemblies from Source Code - Using the OemPublicKeyToken

 |RELATED VIDEOS||
 |----|----|